LMSE/CPI_WebAPP/README.md

 after installing Git LFS.

 ## Backend
 To run the backend, build and run the Docker containers.
 Navigate to the root directory of this repo and run the following commands.
 Install the latest Docker version at https://www.docker.com/get-started/ and follow the instructions.
+Note that we need to have Docker running in the background before running these commands.

 ```bash
 docker-compose build
 docker-compose up
 ```
+Once we finish running these two commands, leave the command window open, and open a new window for the remaining commands.

 ## Frontend